grpc/proposal/A72-open-telemetry-tracing.md

 TODO: add Go API.

-### Migrate to OpenTelemetry: cross-process networking concerns
+### Migrate to OpenTelemetry: Cross-process Networking Concerns
-When clients first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus, with `grpcTraceBinPropagator` users can do migration easily with the compatibility guaranteed.
-It is encouraged to use `grpcTraceBinPropagator` that propagates `grpc-trace-bin` header for migration because of the following advantages:
+When users first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus, it is encouraged to use `grpcTraceBinPropagator` that propagates `grpc-trace-bin` header for the migration.
+Using the same header greatly simplifies rollout.
-* Simplified migration path, no migration phase deployments.
-* Binary header is more efficient.

-A binary formatter implementation for OpenTelemetry is needed in each language, which can be similar to the OpenCensus implementation.
+A `grpc-trace-bin` formatter implementation for OpenTelemetry is needed in each language, which can be similar to the OpenCensus implementation.
 Go already has community support for that.